 27 – Use pre-primed pre-stretched canvas

-That how it was before, and this is the way how almost all professional artists do it now.
+That is how it was before, and this is the way how almost all professional artists do it now.
 However, the best way to start for a beginner is to buy online or in an art supplies store a pre-stretched and pre-primed (triple primed is the best option) cotton canvas.

 Linen canvases will be more expensive and a beginner (and some pros, to be honest) won’t be able to tell the difference sometimes.